paulbradshaw/MED7369-Specialist-Investigative-Journalism/storytelling.md

 # Storytelling

 There are many ways to tell a story, and many stories to tell.
-An 'investigation' can be trying to establish the cause of a problem, or solutions to that problem; it can be revealing previously hidden unethical behaviour, or shining a light on issues which are 'hidden in plain sight'; it can be holding a mirror up to a part of society to reveal its scale; or giving a voice to that part of society.
+An 'investigation' can be trying to establish the cause of a problem, or solutions to that problem; it can be revealing previously hidden unethical behaviour, or shining a light on issues which are 'hidden in plain sight'; it can be holding a mirror up to a part of society to reveal its scale; or giving a voice to that part of society as a step towards a more sophisticated understanding of their problems.
+Here are some approaches and how they can be applied to longer investigative stories and other features.

 ## 7 (or 9) plots